Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 - Does the process interact with one to three data sources?

 Don’t assume your digital strategy should be formed and run by the IT department.
-The institutions who have most successfully driven their customers towards digital awareness and digital product usage have an established leader for digital products and services.
+The institutions that have most successfully driven their customers toward digital awareness and digital product usage have an established leader for digital products and services.
 This role includes:

 - Owning the digital strategy of the bank

 - Owning the knowledge for digital features and functionality of current products and services

 - Owning the process to update that knowledge base as capabilities are changed/enhanced over time

 - Overseeing internal awareness of digital

 - Leading external awareness campaigns of digital capabilities for customers

 Do take the impact of digital transformation to your staffs under consideration.
 Limited resources in terms of time available and skillset have to be considered.
 Our community financial institutions do not have unlimited budgets so we must make choices on digital investments that will best support our overall business strategy.
 If we fail to do so we can end up with siloed priorities, wasted time and money, stressed and confused employees, poor deployments, and a negative impact to customers.

 Don’t forget the impact to your back office when undergoing a digital transformation initiative.
 Here are two examples.